 Web accessibility encompasses all disabilities that affect access to the Web, including visual, auditory, physical, speech, cognitive, and neurological disabilities.
-The document "How People with Disabilities Use the Web" describes how different disabilities affect Web use and includes scenarios of people with disabilities using the Web.
+The document “How People with Disabilities Use the Web” describes how different disabilities affect Web use and includes scenarios of people with disabilities using the Web.

 Millions of people have disabilities that affect their use of the Web.
-Currently most Web sites and Web software have accessibility barriers that make it difficult or impossible for many people with disabilities to use the Web.
+Currently many Web sites and Web software have accessibility barriers that make it difficult or impossible for many people with disabilities to use the Web.
 As more accessible Web sites and software become available, people with disabilities are able to use and contribute to the Web more effectively.

 Web accessibility also benefits people without disabilities.
-For example, a key principle of Web accessibility is designing Web sites and software that are flexible to meet different user needs, preferences, and situations.
-This flexibility also benefits people without disabilities in certain situations, such as people using a slow Internet connection, people with "temporary disabilities" such as a broken arm, and people with changing abilities due to aging.
-The document "Developing a Web Accessibility Business Case for Your Organization" describes many different benefits of Web accessibility, including benefits for organizations.
+For example, a key principle of Web accessibility is designing Web sites and software that are flexible to meet different user needs, preferences, and situations, such as people using a slow Internet connection, people with “temporary disabilities” such as a broken arm, and people with changing abilities due to aging.
+The document “Developing a Web Accessibility Business Case for Your Organization” describes many different benefits of Web accessibility, including benefits for organizations.

 Why Web Accessibility is Important

 The Web is an increasingly important resource in many aspects of life: education, employment, government, commerce, health care, recreation, and more.
 It is essential that the Web be accessible in order to provide equal access and equal opportunity to people with disabilities.
-An accessible Web can also help people with disabilities more actively participate in society.
+An accessible Web also enables people with disabilities to more actively participate in society.

 The Web offers the possibility of unprecedented access to information and interaction for many people with disabilities.
 That is, the accessibility barriers to print, audio, and visual media can be much more easily overcome through Web technologies.